Do you accept the use of cookies to ensure a better experience on our website ?

 The producers of industrial batteries and accumulators, individually or collectively, or third parties acting on their behalf, may not refuse to take back waste industrial batteries and accumulators from end-users, regardless of chemical composition and origin.

-Obligation to inform
+Obligation to provide information

 Producers or importers must inform the environment administration by 30th April of each year of the quantities of batteries and accumulators that they have placed on the Luxembourg market and of the quantities of waste batteries and accumulators that they have collected and treated, as well as the rates of recovery effectively achieved.